RonNewcomb/FG/README.md

 Needs IIS app "FG" pointed to /built folder.
+For it, IIS "Mime Types" need to have the extension "." (just a period) as application/javascript

 NPM scripts visible in VSCode do the rest.
 Note the copy of index.html once in built and once in src.
 Changes need copying over manually.
 Browser following import statements from there.
 Typescript compiles to /built folder.
+NPM script "copy" moves index.html and removes .js extensions.

 ## Balancing